 She died on February 8th and was born on February 9th, 2013.
 I always think it’s strange that she died the day before she was born.
 It’s supposed to be the other way around.
 They cleaned her up and brought her to us in a sweet little yellow dress and a crocheted hat.
 She was wrapped in a blanket and her head was on a tiny heart shaped pillow.
 She looked so much like her Daddy.
 She had the most beautiful mouth.
 Her fingers were long like mine and her fingernails were perfect.
 I was 19 weeks along.
 She was 9 inches long and weighed 1 pound.

 Our Lucy Dair Weathersby

-I thought how strange it was that these doctors had fought so hard and spent so many thousands of dollars trying to save my Lucy’s life, but if I had deemed her “unwanted” I could have simply aborted her.
-How is this ok?
-But that’s a different post.
 My Mom came in and wept and wept over her.
 They took her away forever when we had finished spending time with her.
 We had to suddenly make decisions we never imagined we would have to make.
 “Do you want an autopsy?
 Do you want her body for burial or do you want her cremated?”
 At 19 weeks pregnant you should be making choices like, “What color should we paint her room?
 What kind of car seat should we get?” not “Should we cremate her or take her body?”
-It’s so strange to give birth and then be recovering in the room and have no baby, no joy, no new life.
+It’s so strange to give birth and then be recovering in the room and have no baby, no joy, no new life there with you.

 The doctors came and talked about our options for the future.
 They reminded us if we had another kell positive baby, the baby would definitely die.
 They had never seen a woman’s antibodies attack the baby as aggressively as mine had.
 Every baby of ours has a 50% chance of being kell positive.
 We mourned the loss of our daughter and mourned the loss of all our future children.
 We had wanted five kids.
 Our dreams for our family were shattered.